 Is there an antigen test for Monkeypox?
 Monkeypox is different from COVID19 for several reasons.
 Monkeypox has clear visible symptoms, it has been around for a lot longer, and we currently have a vaccine that can be used for it.
 Currently the only way to test for Monkeypox is by a PCR test.
 As of July 2022, there is no approved rapid antigen test for Monekypox.

 Rapid antigen tests need to be approved by your countries drug or medical device agency.
-In the USA this is FDA in Canada this is Health Canada.
 During the COVID-19 pandemic many rapid antigen tests received emergency use authorization.
 As of yet there has not been the same emergency use authorizations for Monkeypox antigen or PCR tests.

 How is Human Monkeypox testing being done?